jelena-vlajkov/isa-team14/README.md

 ## Jobs done for this deadline:

-Student 4 has done his tasks that are meeting criteria for the lowest passing grade.
-With the code there is also a class diagram done in Power designer.
-Student 4 can only guarantee for his part of the model in the class diagram, while the rest has been done using a mixture of the first draft of the model and with classes later modified by other students before they gave up.
-Model in pdf format is located in class_diagram floder.
+Student 2 and Student 3 (Danica and Jelena) have done tasks for the highest passing grade, meaning that the scalability and concurrency files are in the folder pdfs.

+For testing, we recommend using users with ids 100 for Dermatologist (username: vlajkovj@gmail.com), 900 for Pharmacist (username: vlajkovn@gmail), 1500 for Patients (username: stefan.aradjanin@gmail.com), 1400 for PharmacyAdmin (username: vojvodicd@gmail.com).

+Most of the scheduled appointments are in pharmacy with id 100 (Apoteka Jankovic).

 ## How to run